SunkissedQueen/festive-testing/README.md

 ```js
   import userEvent from "@testing-library/user-event";
 ```
+- To allow test to wait for navigation request to happen, async and await will be added to the test case
-- Add async to call back function for userEvent
+- Add async to call back function
 ```js
   it("navigates to the jokes page", async () => { ... }
 ```
-- Add await to allow redirect to happen after clicking link
+- Add await to the userEvent within the it block
 ```js
   await userEvent.click(linkElement)
 ```